A Lesson to Learn: Performant Financial Corporation (PFMT)

 PFMT’s Market Performance

-PFMT stocks went down by -6.29% for the week, with a monthly jump of 10.37% and a quarterly performance of 55.21%, while its annual performance rate touched 86.23%.
-The volatility ratio for the week stands at 6.27% while the volatility levels for the past 30 days are set at 11.33% for Performant Financial Corporation.
-The simple moving average for the period of the last 20 days is 50.80% for PFMT stocks with a simple moving average of 139.02% for the last 200 days.
+PFMT stocks went up by 86.67% for the week, with a monthly jump of 112.12% and a quarterly performance of 217.82%, while its annual performance rate touched 287.44%.
+The volatility ratio for the week stands at 23.44% while the volatility levels for the past 30 days are set at 14.51% for Performant Financial Corporation.
+The simple moving average for the period of the last 20 days is 71.04% for PFMT stocks with a simple moving average of 182.31% for the last 200 days.

 Analysts’ Opinion of PFMT